Where to go on holiday in September

 More ideas in the Mediterranean

-The Amalfi Coast of Italy has classic hotels, great drives and wonderful restaurants.
+The Amalfi Coast of Italy has historic hotels, classic coastal drives and wonderful restaurants.
 The southern Greek island of Crete is wonderful in late summer – check out these stylish houses.
 For pampering we recommend the contemporary Daios Cove hotel.

 Northern Spain is often overlooked yet it’s a beautiful slice of authentic Spain where you’ll find unspoilt countryside, charming medieval villages, great food and wide empty beaches.
 It’s very good value and a long way from the costas of the south.
-We recommend the specialist tour company Casas Cantabricas.
+We recommend the specialist tour company Casas Cantabricas and its sister company Caminos, which offers low-cost self-driving holidays.

-It’s a great time of year for a cycling holiday in France such as this gentle 8-day Secret Provence itinerary.
+It’s a great time of year for a cycling holiday in France – how about this gentle 8-day Secret Provence itinerary.
 Find more ideas from Headwater.
-Other options include a self-guided cycling holiday in Catalonia with Inntravel – there is a selection of routes from easy to moderate.
+Other options include a self-guided cycling holiday in Catalonia with Inntravel which offers a selection of routes from easy to moderate.

 If you like to be independent and get away from it all, we recommend a hotel-to-hotel walking holiday.
 There are many options from Portugal to Turkey but they all include accommodation at charming local inns or hotels, plus walking notes and maps and your baggage is transferred each day to your next overnight stay.